- Download our Moving to Houston Guide (PDF)

-The demographic of these neighbourhoods is varied and includes young families, retirees, college students and young professionals.
-There are several good private schools close by, which means that the areas are popular with affluent families.
+The demographic of these neighbourhoods is varied but the several good private schools close by make these areas popular with affluent families.

 The Woodlands is located about 30 minutes outside Houston.
-The area is suited to expats with children because of its spacious properties and its proximity to good public schools.
+The area is suited to new arrivals with children because of its spacious properties and proximity to good public schools.
 Despite being a little isolated, it's a self-sufficient planned community with plenty of restaurants, boutique stores, galleries and bars, and many residents find little reason to leave.

-As the area continues to expand, so do the types of housing available, which includes lofts, townhouses and modern housing complexes.
+As the area continues to expand, so do the types of housing available, which include lofts, townhouses and modern housing complexes.

-Residents in Clear Lake range from students to young professionals, couples and small families.
-There are several good schools in the region which makes it a great option for expats moving to Houston with children.
+Residents in Clear Lake range from students to couples and small families.
+There are several good schools in the region which makes it a great option for people moving to Houston with children.

 Memorial is rated one of the best neighbourhoods in Houston owing to the mixture of different types of housing here.
 Families can find single-family homes, townhouses or condos surrounded by lush forest areas.
 Memorial also boasts some of Houston's best parks and green spaces, making it one of the most sought-after areas for raising a family.

 This area is chock-full of cafés, restaurants and nightlife spots while also boasting a golf course and country club.
 To top it all off, Memorial is a mere 20-minute drive away from Downtown Houston and is home to the highly-rated Spring Branch and Katy school districts.